selmaintelligence/chatgpt_memory_templates/templates/examples/DIST.md

 write_virtual_file('error_log.txt', f"Original Error: {error_message}\nSuggested Fix: {fix_suggestion}")
 read_virtual_file('error_log.txt')
 ```
+#### Explanation:

+    - Buggy Code Execution: The user runs code that causes an error (division by zero).
+    - Error Detection: The system identifies the error and suggests a fix (adding a check for division by zero).
+    - Code Refactoring: The code is refactored to handle errors gracefully.
+    - Real-time Logging: The error and fix are logged in a virtual file for future reference.

 ### 3. Environment Simulation and File System Operations
 ```code
 # Step 1: Switch to a simulated Linux environment